Chora Church: A Byzantine Masterpiece

-Chora Church (Kariye) – Essential Facts
+Chora Church - Key Historical Phases

 • Origins: Initially a 4th-century necropolis for the relics of Saint Babylas.
 The monastery was formally constructed in 536 AD by Emperor Justinian I. It retained the name "Chora" (meaning "Country" or "Land") even after the city walls were extended in 413–414.